1000+

 • If your state permits, you may file commercial claims without appointing a business attorney, with a few limitations.

-• Take care of the Statute of Limitations, which includes the deadline for taking legal action, since post the deadline, filing the lawsuit might get dismissed.
+• Take care of the Statute of Limitations, which includes the deadline for taking legal action, since post the deadline one can dismiss the lawsuit filing.

-• Make sure all the communication taking place between you and the other party is covered in a letter or e-mail for written proof of the lawsuit intimation.
+• Make sure all the communication taking place between you and the other party is in a letter or e-mail to ensure written proof of the lawsuit intimation.

 After the Legal Action

-After the legal action has been taken and successfully executed, make sure the contract breach remedy satisfies you in every sphere, which may include one, some, or all of the following:
+After the legal action has been taken, make sure the contract breach remedy satisfies you in every sphere, which may include one, some, or all of the following:

 • Legal Attorney’s Fees: This includes paying lawyer his/her fees by the party which loses the lawsuit if contract terms or the law allows.